KRFOSS/kali-docs/arm/odroid-c2/index.md

 $ xzcat kali-linux-2025.1-odroid-c2-arm64.img.xz | sudo dd of=/dev/sdX bs=4M status=progress
 ```

-This process can take a while, depending on your PC, your microSD card's speed, and the size of the 칼리 리눅스 image.
+This process can take a while, depending on your PC, your microSD card's speed, and the size of the Kali Linux image.

 Once the _dd_ operation is complete, boot up the ODROID-C2 with the microSD card plugged in.